Fluffy 9 Grain Pancakes – Healthy Multigrain Recipe

 Instructions

-• In a large bowl, combine ½ cup Whole Wheat Flour, ½ cup All-purpose Flour, ¼ cup Spelt Flour, ¼ cup Buckwheat Flour, ¼ cup Brown Rice flour, ¼ cup Almond Flour flour, ¼ cup Cornmeal, ¼ cup Quick Oats (ground into a flour), ¼ cup Light Brown Sugar, ½ cup Flax Seed, 1 teaspoon Cinnamon, 2 teaspoon Baking Soda, ½ teaspoon Baking Powder and ¼ teaspoon Salt.
+• In a large bowl, combine ½ cup Whole Wheat Flour, ½ cup All-purpose Flour, ¼ cup Spelt Flour, ¼ cup Buckwheat Flour, ¼ cup Brown Rice Flour flour, ¼ cup Almond Flour flour, ¼ cup Cornmeal, ¼ cup Oat Flour (ground into a flour), ¼ cup Light Brown Sugar, ½ cup Flax Seed, 1 teaspoon Cinnamon, 2 teaspoon Baking Soda, ½ teaspoon Baking Powder and ¼ teaspoon Salt.

 9-grain Pancakes Dry Ingredients Ready to Mix Up in White Bowl